-- Designate the Contact Person as the recipient of internal complaints about privacy practices - □ Ensure staff know where to direct complaints (i.e., to the Contact Person) - $\hfill\square$ When a complaint is received: - Acknowledge that the complaint has been received
+Designate the Contact Person as the recipient of internal complaints about privacy practices

-- performed by: \\\\\ (e.g., Contact Person, staff working under Contact person) - Investigate the complaint (e.g., interview persons involved, conduct an audit of electronic systems) - performed by: \\\\\ - o Determine what action, if any, will be taken - performed by: \\\\\ - $\circ$ $\$ Provide a response to the complainant, including a summary of any action taken - performed by: \\\\\ - Advise the complainant of their right to complain to the Information and Privacy Commissioner of Ontario - performed by: \\\\\\ - o other:\\\\\\
+Ensure staff know where to direct complaints (i.e., to the Contact Person)

+When a complaint is received:

+Acknowledge that the complaint has been received

+performed by: (e.g., Contact Person, staff working under

+Contact person)

+o Investigate the complaint (e.g., interview persons involved, conduct an audit of

+electronic systems)

+performed by:

+Determine what action, if any, will be taken

+performed by:

+o Provide a response to the complainant, including a summary of any action taken

+performed by:

+0 Advise the complainant ot their right to complain to the Intormation and Privac

+Commissioner of Ontario

+• performed by:

+0 other:

 PHIPA does provide detailed provisions for an external complaints system led by the Information and Privacy Commissioner of Ontario.
 A person can make a complaint to the Commissioner.
-The Commissioner can take no action, try to mediate or resolve the complaint, or she can decide to review the Complaint.
-When conducting a review, the Commissioner has broad inspection powers.
+Upon receipt of a complaint, the Commissioner can take no action, try to mediate, or resolve the complaint, or decide to review the complaint.
+When conducting a review, the Commissioner has broad powers of inspection or access to the information.

 After conducting a review, the Commissioner can directly issue a compliance order without first having to go to court (s.
 61).
 A copy of any compliance order must be given to the custodian's regulator (i.e., the regulatory College) (ss.
 61(3)).
 Where an order is made, the individual can sue in court for actual damages, as well as up to \$10,000 for mental anguish damages (s.
-65).
+65).14

 PHIPA also provides whistle-blowing protections, as well as broad protections for persons who disregard their employer's or other's wishes in order to comply with PHIPA (s.
 70-72).
+PHIPA also authorizes the Information and Privacy Commissioner to obtain a production order from a court, without prior notice to the person, to compel production of information helping to prove that an offence was committed under the Act by another person.